We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 Match Tickets for Members and Non-Members

 Members and non-members with a Match Ticket must bring along either a printed Match Ticket or to be able to show a Match Ticket on your mobile phone.
+Under 14s must be accompanied by an adult aged 18 or over.
 (Please note: Members will not have their Match Ticket uploaded onto their Membership Card).
 If you have any difficulty printing out your Match Ticket, the Box Office will be open on matchdays to assist but please do allow extra time to do this.

 The Box Office is located on Lionel Road South and will be open at the following times: